 NYC-area Thanksgiving travel threatened by storm: Forecast for traffic, weather, airports, more

-NEW YORK CITY - The dreaded holiday travel season kicks off Friday as millions in New York, New Jersey and Connecticut may face off against a coastal storm threatening their journeys home and away for Thanksgiving.
+NEW YORK - The dreaded holiday travel season has begun as millions in New York, New Jersey, and Connecticut may face off against a coastal storm threatening their journeys home and away for Thanksgiving.

 Here's what travelers need to know before hitting the road, heading to the airport or booking their Amtrak ticket this season.